 There’s more to these but I won’t list everything.
 NTP and time in your environment is something you need to pay attention to.
 The goal it to make sure your time is all synced up properly and check the stratum numbers.
 You want the most reliable setup possible.

 Below is an example of a design.
 You can see that NTP is not something you just ignore.
 It should be something that’s planned and designed out.
 At previous companies I’ve worked, we always used GPS Timer servers internally.
 In the example below, I have one NTP server in the Primary DC because we own it and we have no issues mounting the GPS Antenna outside.
 But let’s say that your DR site is in a Colo where you can’t put up a GPS antenna.
 So you can pick another site you have that’s safe to put your second GPS NTP Server.

 I just want to finish with, you’ll be surprised how many environments don’t have this correctly configured.
-Not too long ago I ran into it.
-Servers, Network Equipment, DMZ’s, all running different times with different time zones.
+Not too long ago I ran into it an environment where the Servers, Network Equipment, DMZ’s, all running different times with different time zones.
+Some where pulling time from the internet, some were not even pulling their time.
 This just comes from a lack of understanding how NTP works and the importance of it.